ibm-cloud-docs/cephaas/sds-cli-reference.md

 ```
 {: screen}

+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
+It is in the URL form.
+For example, `https://{on-prem}.endpoint.com:{port number}/v1`
+{: note}

 **Parameters to provide:**

 * The number of resources to return on a page.
 The default value is 1.
 Maximum limit value is 1000.